Other flapping wing designs

 This is also an early suggestion for an articulated flapping wing with an additional flap movement of the hand wing.

-The kink of the profile between the arm and the hand wing lies approximately at the same location as on the above-mentioned membrane wing by P. H. Spencer.
+The kink of the profile between the arm and the hand wing lies approximately at the same location as on the above mentioned membrane wing by P. H. Spencer.

-3.3 Twisting by tilting the leading edge
+3.3 Twisting by tilting the leading edge of the wing

 The feature of the pitch propeller